 - Suzuri: This is the inkwell.
 You either rub the sumi against it with water to make ink or pour liquid ink into it.
 Traditionally, they are carved out of slate from ancient quarries, but we used plastic ones.

 After our brief history lesson, we finally got down to some writing.
 We were asked to copy the kanji for “snow”, or “yuki” in Japanese, in whatever way we wanted.
 It was fair to say nobody’s first try was very good.
 When Taki saw mine, she said “Omoshiroi!”, and laughed.
 I wasn’t sure if my work being interesting to her was a compliment or a criticism.
-I later found out that it was a criticism when she jokingly used it as an example for the class; I had done one of the sections far too small.
+I later found out that it was criticism when she jokingly used it as an example for the class; I had done one of the sections far too small.
 Still, I was happy to have done something so radically wrong to afford that reaction.

-She called us back round her table and showed us some key techniques, all the while switching between Japanese, English and Italian (she is now based in Rome, Italy).
+She called us back around her table and showed us some key techniques, all the while switching between Japanese, English, and Italian (she is now based in Rome, Italy).
 Once we had grasped a few of the brush methods, she told us that breath and posture are equally as important to maintain.
 The back must stay straight and the hand that is not writing must remain on the table, not lazily on your lap or in your pocket.

 She pointed out the continuity of each marking in “spring”, or “haru” in Japanese.
 Using the example of two juxtaposed curved lines that are said to be brothers, she explained that they are drawn in one breath and that you know “inside of yourself” the invisible line that connects the two, even though the lines appear to be separate on the paper.
 Once you notice the subtle flicks that extend from the end of the lines, it becomes possible to trace the movement of the brush and the “chi” while it was being drawn.
 I later utilised this breathing technique and inner visualisation and found a dramatic improvement, which drew me further into its long legacy as a mystical art, or dō.